-The following table outlines the Company's measurable objectives in relation to diversity and the progress made towards achieving those objectives at 30 June 2023:
+The following table outlines the Company's measurable objectives in relation to diversity and the progress made towards achieving those objectives at 30 June 2024:

-Group Actual 2022 Actual 2023 Target Women Directors 0% 20% 30% Percentage of women in senior management positions 21.07% 23% 30% Percentage of women employees across the organisation 9.75% 6.70% 20%
+Group Actual 2023 Actual 2024 Target Women Directors 20% 20% 30% Female managers as a percentage of all managers 23% 25% 30% Percentage of women employees across the organisation 6.7% 7.5% 20%

-For the purpose of this target, senior executive positions are defined as those with senior management responsibilities in either corporate or operational areas.
+For the purpose of this target, management positions are defined as those with senior management responsibilities in either corporate or operational areas.

-This target reflects the challenges in some countries Austin operates and moving from the traditional employment model.
+This target represents an aspiration and reflects the challenges in some countries Austin operates in and moving from the traditional employment model.